Wolter von Plettenberg: War with Russia (1501–1503)

 In 1500, Plettenberg made an alliance with the Grand Duke of Lithuania, Alexander Jagiellon (the Treaty of Wenden), who had been at war with Russia since 1499.
 He also tried to convince Pope Alexander VI to issue a crusading bull against the Russians in order to acquire funding from the sale of indulgences, but his efforts were in vain.

 In the war with Russia (1501–1503), Plettenberg showed himself to be a talented and skilled commander.
 His strength lay in his skillful use of heavy cavalry and artillery fire.
 With such tactics Plettenberg won the Battle of the Siritsa River (August 1501), where an army of the Livonian Confederation of 8,000 foot and 4,000 horse defeated a roughly twice as large Russian army.
 However, an outbreak of dysentery in Plettenberg's army prevented him from exploiting this success.
 A subsequent defeat at the Battle of Helmet and the unsuccessful siege of Pskov followed.
 Without the promised help of the Lithuanians, Plettenberg was unable to conquer Pskov and only burned the stronghold of Ostrov.

 During the winter of 1501–1502, the Russians harshly ravaged Eastern Livonia and many Livonian dignitaries wanted to make peace with Muscovy.
 But Plettenberg decided to continue the war and attempted to conquer Pskov one more time.
 However, due to Moscow's strong support of Pskov, he was forced to retreat southwest from the city.
-On 13 September 1502, he won the Battle of Smolin (at Lake Smolin close to the village Palkino in Pskov Oblast) with his 5,000 men against about 12,000 Russians.
+On 13 September 1502, he won the Battle of Lake Smolina (at Lake Smolina close to the village Palkino in Pskov Oblast) with his 5,000 men against about 12,000 Russians.
 The next day, 14 September, became the Victory Day in Livonia.

 Diplomacy and Peace (1503–1535)

 In 1503, peace between Ivan III and Livonia on the terms of status quo ante bellum was concluded.
 Due to the lack of Lithuanian support, Plettenberg achieved only a six-year peace treaty from Moscow, though it was renewed in 1509, 1521, and 1531.
 Plettenberg succeeded in maintaining Livonian neutrality in the ongoing conflicts between Poland-Lithuania and Muscovy from 1503 onwards, refusing to commit too heavily to either side in order not to endanger Livonia's independence.
+Among his closest advisers during this period was Robert Staël von Holstein, who served as the Order Master's Hofrichter (court judge) and was dispatched three times as emissary to foreign courts on Plettenberg's behalf.
 Through military self-assertion and diplomatic restraint, he protected the country from renewed Russian aggression for more than half a century—the peace he established lasted nearly 60 years until the outbreak of the Livonian War in 1558, more than two decades after his death.